 Understanding Crypto Market Sentiment

-One prime example: the recent Dogecoin bull run.
+One prime example: the 2020 Dogecoin bull run.

 Benefits of Market Sentiment Analysis